 Print your Gleim IARC Graduation Certificate.

-Mail the completed Form 8610-1, your Graduation Certificate, and your IA card (FAA Form 8310-5) to your local FSDO.
+Mail your completed Form 8610-1, signed FAA Pilot's Bill of Rights, Graduation Certificate, and IA card (FAA Form 8310-5) to your local FSDO.

 Some FSDOs and/or some inspectors may require you to appear in person at your FSDO.
 This will probably be true if you are NOT known at your FSDO.